Danmaku Settings.md

 1. Overview

-Danmaku (bullet comments) is a core interactive feature of modern video websites.
-It enables real-time interaction between viewers by overlaying scrolling text on the video screen. zwplayer provides a complete danmaku support solution.
+Danmaku (bullet comments) is a core interactive feature of modern video websites, enabling real-time interaction between viewers by overlaying scrolling text on the video screen.
+The zwplayer provides a complete solution for danmaku support.

 2. Technical Architecture Design

-The operating principle of zwplayer's danmaku support is: a playback terminal sends a string of danmaku to the danmaku server, the danmaku server then forwards it to various danmaku receiving terminals.
-The receiving terminal receives the danmaku and calls the relevant methods provided by the zwplayer player to append the danmaku to the internal danmaku list, and then completes the rendering process.
+The operational principle of zwplayer’s danmaku support is as follows: a playback terminal sends a string of danmaku to a danmaku server, which then forwards it to various receiving terminals.
+Upon receiving the danmaku, the receiving terminals call the relevant methods provided by the zwplayer to append the danmaku to an internal list, after which the rendering process is completed.

-zwplayer's support for danmaku implements danmaku rendering and danmaku sending/setting UI, but does not implement danmaku sending.
-Danmaku sending is implemented by developers themselves using appropriate transmission technologies (e.g., calling websocket, various cloud service providers' messaging (IM) interfaces).
-This design avoids zwplayer being tied to a specific forwarding server, allowing users to freely choose their danmaku sending technical architecture.
+zwplayer’s support for danmaku implements the danmaku rendering and the sending settings UI, but it does not implement the actual sending of the danmaku.
+The sending of danmaku is implemented by the developer using appropriate transmission technologies (e.g., calling WebSocket or various cloud service vendors’ IM interfaces).
+This design avoids binding zwplayer to a specific forwarding server, allowing users the freedom to choose their own technical architecture for danmaku transmission.

-To facilitate developers to quickly build danmaku functionality, we have also implemented a danmaku server module.
-For details, please see Danmaku Server Description
+To help developers quickly set up danmaku functionality, we have also implemented a danmaku server module.
+For details, please refer to Danmaku Server Documentation.

 3. Core Implementation Steps